-SYMPTOMS CAUSE TEST/REMEDY Load Signal voltage is too high; adjusting LOAD GAIN will not lower it CT output too high Check for 5 amp CT output at full load.
+SYMPTOMS CAUSE TEST/REMEDY Load Signal voltage is too high.
+Adjusting LOAD GAIN will not lower it.
+CT output too high.
+Check for 5 amp CT output at full load.
 (CT output must be between 3 and 7 amps at full load.)
 Change to a higher primary current CT if necessary.
-Engine does not properly share load with other units Engine not responding to signal from Load Sharing Module Check for maximum voltage from terminals 22 to 23.
-If possible, check the voltage from terminal 19 to 20.
+Engine does not properly share load with other units.
+Engine not responding to signal from Load Sharing Module.
+Check for maximum voltage from terminals 22 to 23.
+If possible check the voltage from terminal 19 to 20.
 If the Load Sharing Module is putting out a maximum signal, the problem is either in the wiring to the engine control, the engine control, or the engine.
-Unequal speed settings Be sure the speed settings of all off-line units at no load are identical.
+Unequal speed settings.
+Be sure the speed settings of all off-line units at no load are identical.
 Adjust as necessary.
 Resynchronize.
-Unequal load gain voltages Check that load gain settings of all load sharing units are correct.
+Unequal load gain voltages.
+Check that load gain settings of all load sharing units are correct.
 See load gain adjustment in Chapter 3.
 Adjust as necessary.
-Improper load sensing phasing Perform the transformer phasing check in Chapter 3.
+Improper load sensing phasing.
+Perform the transformer phasing check in Chapter 3.
 Correct as necessary.
-Circulating currents between generators (noted by unequal power factors between generators) Properly adjust the generator voltage regulators.
+Engine does not properly share load with other units.
+Circulating currents between generators.
+(Noted by unequal power factors between generators.)
+Properly adjust the generator voltage regulators.
+Engine does not properly share load with other units.
 Terminals 13 and 14 not shorted.
 Load sharing module is in droop.
 Jumper Load Sharing Module terminals 13 and 14.
 Observe engine operation.
 Replace wiring or switch as required.

 Chapter 6.
-Product Support and Service Options
+Service Options

-Product Support Options
+Product Service Options